Is Bipolar Genetic? How To Know If You May Be Genetically At Risk

 Bipolar disorder is typically characterized by extreme mood swings between an “up” or manic state and a “down” or depressive state.
 These moods are commonly referred to as episodes.
 The frequency of these shifts and the intensity of the episodes are what determine which type of bipolar disorder an individual has.
 There are three primary types of bipolar disorder: bipolar I disorder, bipolar II disorder, and cyclothymic disorder.

 Bipolar disorder I is characterized by mania that lasts a week or longer and may require the individual to be hospitalized.
 Individuals with bipolar disorder type I may or may not have also experienced a major depressive episode.
 Bipolar disorder II involves shifts between hypomanic episodes, which are less severe periods of mania, and depressive episodes.
 Unlike with bipolar disorder type I, individuals with type II must experience both a high and low period.
-Cyclothymic disorder involves mood shifts whose severity or duration don’t meet the criteria for bipolar disorder I or II.
+The cyclothymic disorder involves mood shifts whose severity or duration don’t meet the criteria for bipolar disorder I or II.

 Symptoms of bipolar disorder

 The primary symptoms of bipolar disorder are the shifts between manic and depressive states.
-Symptoms of a manic episode may include:

 • Feeling restless